relihimas/BEES-Data-Engineering-Breweries-Case-Rachid/README.md

 And then, run it:

     docker run -d -p 8000:8000 --name beescontainer bees-case

-PS: It's preferable to deploy this app into a linux operational system.

 Also, if you do not have the Docker installed in your instance, please, follow these instructions: [Install Docker Engine on Ubuntu](https://docs.docker.com/engine/install/ubuntu/).